UH-Robotics/VEXInTheZone/README.md

 ![Competition Field](https://content.vexrobotics.com/docs/vrc-inthezone/VRCFullFieldRender2.png)
 # VEX In The Zone 2017 - 2018 Competition
 This repository is a for the development and archival of the IEEE UH Robotics 2016-2017 VEX Competion robot.
-To be able to pull, push, or commit to this repository, please contact @PiesAreCircle or @JavGG95 for entry.
+To be able to pull, push, or commit to this repository, please contact @dbrandonk for entry.

 ![programming module](http://content.vexrobotics.com/images/old_programming_kit.jpg)